Sofia-Bourdon/Botanica-Essentials/README.md

 **Wishlist**

 - Registered users have access to the wishlist feature.
-If not logged in, they are redirected to the login page
+If not logged in, they are redirected to the login page.

 - Users can add products to their wishlist by clicking the "empty heart" button next to product prices.